john-verana/java-practice-challenges/README.md

 ### 🟢 Week 1: While Loops
 - ✅ Learn how to repeat logic with a `while` loop
-- ✅ Apply it in a basic interactive app
+- ✅ Apply it in basic interactive apps
-- ✅ Upload at least one working project
+- ✅ Upload at least **two** working projects
+- ✅ Practice user interaction and loop conditions

 ### 🔜 Week 2: User Input (Scanner)
 - ⏳ Learn how to take input from users using `Scanner`